Canon 77D vs Fujifilm X-T2

 |9.||Canon T6||Y||mono / mono||-||-||mini||2.0||Y||Y||-|

 |10.||Canon T6i||Y||stereo / mono||Y||-||mini||2.0||Y||Y||-|

 |11.||Canon T6s||Y||stereo / mono||Y||-||mini||2.0||Y||Y||-|

 |16.||Fujifilm X-Pro2||Y||stereo / mono||Y||-||micro||2.0||Y||-||-|

 Studio photographers will appreciate that the Fujifilm X-T2 (unlike the 77D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the 77D and the X-T2 have been discontinued, but can regularly be found used on ebay.
 The X-T2 was replaced by the Fujifilm X-T3 , while the 77D does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 77D Manual (free pdf) or the online Fujifilm X-T2 Manual.
+Further information on the features and operation of the 77D and X-T2 can be found, respectively, in the Canon 77D Manual (free pdf) or the online Fujifilm X-T2 Manual.